datatrail-jhu/08_data/manuscript/03_internet.md

 #### API Endpoint

 The URL you're requesting information from is known as the **API endpoint**.
 The documentation from GitHub's API explains what information can be obtained from their API endpoint: [https://api.github.com](https://api.github.com).
-That's the base endpoint, but if you wanted to access a particular indidividual's GitHub repositories, you would want to modify this base endpoint to: `https://api.github.com/users/username/repos`, where you would replace `username` with *your* GitHub username.
+That's the base endpoint, but if you wanted to access a particular individual's GitHub repositories, you would want to modify this base endpoint to: `https://api.github.com/users/username/repos`, where you would replace `username` with *your* GitHub username.

 #### API request: `GET()`